Spottedleaf/LanChat/README.md

 # LanChat

 The best way to chat on LAN networks securely yo.
-Lol jk not even done yet bro.
+\nLol jk not even done yet bro.